Promoting Occupational Health and Safety

 At least 90% complete At least 60% complete Less than 60% complete

-Although we have been carrying out training on the pointing and calling method and risk prediction to improve awareness of occupational safety, we recognize that such awareness has not been firmly established.
-The level of occupational safety awareness in some overseas Group companies must be raised.
+Although we have been carrying out training on the pointing and calling method and risk prediction to improve awareness of occupational safety, we recognize that these take time to introduce and establish.
+We believe that using VR helps improve safety awareness by simulating danger for our employees.
+We will continue to work on enhancing safety awareness through new initiatives introducing safety experience training using VR to overseas Group companies.

-- Study measures to introduce the pointing and calling method, as well as to establish and maintain awareness programs
+- Continue measures to introduce the pointing and calling method, as well as to establish and maintain awareness programs

 - Continue programs that promote understanding of the effectiveness of risk prediction training

-- Launch initiatives that help raise safety awareness, such as adopting safety simulators using virtual reality (VR)
+- Continue initiatives that help raise safety awareness, such as adopting safety VR simulators

 Risk management and countermeasures

-In the Fuji Oil Group’s risk management system, occupational health and safety risks are designated as Groupwide significant risks.
-In 2017, Fuji Oil Holdings Inc. established the Production Productivity Management Group, which works in collaboration with each Group company to eliminate accidents and raise the level of health management in line with the Fuji Oil Group Management Philosophy.
+Occupational health and safety risks are designated as Group-wide significant risks.
+We work in collaboration with each Group company to eliminate accidents and raise the level of health management in line with the Fuji Oil Group Management Philosophy.
 This is accomplished by conducting occupational health and safety audits at each production site to assess risks.

 To evaluate and improve our risk management and countermeasures related to occupational health and safety, we attach greater importance to dialogue between labor and management.
 For example, Fuji Oil Co., Ltd. holds a monthly Safety and Health Committee meeting in accordance with the labor agreement, in order to discuss employees’ expectations and concerns regarding occupational health and safety.